aviumlabs/phoenix/README.md

     aviumlabs/phoenix:<version | latest>-alpine

-where version is either numeric based on the Phoenix version or the literal 'latest'
+Where version is either numeric based on the Phoenix version or the literal 'latest'.

 ### Extended Naming Convention